smulelabs/NanoPitch/README.md

 Train a neural network that tracks pitch and detects singing in real-time on your laptop, then deploy it to run live in a web browser.

 This repository have been used in a classroom education setting.
-For our findings on its effectiveness in teaching deep learning, please refer to nanopitch.pdf.
+For our findings on its effectiveness in teaching deep learning, please refer to [our paper](NanoPitch.pdf).

 ## What You'll Learn